-- Subscription for this share class is reserved for: - 1) Investors subscribing through distributors or intermediaries: - o subject to national laws prohibiting any retrocessions to distributors (for example, the United Kingdom and the Netherlands),
+- 1) Investors subscribing through distributors or intermediaries: - subject to national laws prohibiting any retrocessions to distributors (for example, the United Kingdom and the Netherlands), - or - providing: - advisory service within the meaning of the European MiFID II regulation - individual discretionary portfolio management service.

-- o providing: - advisory service within the meaning of the European MiFID II regulation - individual discretionary portfolio management service. - 2) Institutional investors whose minimum initial subscription amount is EUR 500,000.
+2) Institutional investors whose minimum initial subscription amount is EUR 500,000.